OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

 !!! warning "Attention"

     The settings in the tabs "Visibility" and "Access" are only available in conventional courses.
-This means that the expert mode can only be used in conventional courses and not in "Learning path Courses".
+This means that the expert mode can only be used in conventional courses and not in "[Learning path Courses](Learning_path_course.md)".

-In the tabs "Visibilty" and "Access" of conventional courses, you can configure additional preferences for many course elements.
+In the tabs Visibilty and Access of conventional courses, you can configure additional preferences for many course elements.
 For instance, you can block a course element for learners, grant access only for certain groups or unlock it depending on the date.

-In case of more complicated visibility or access rules you can use the expert mode, thus enabling you to configure visibility and access of course elements as required.
+In case of more complicated visibility or access rules you can use the "expert mode", thus enabling you to configure visibility and access of course elements as required.
 You can e.g. limit access to a course element to specific user names, link several types of restrictions to each other or work with relative date values.
 The following example illustrates this: